 If you have determined it’s time to downsize, you don’t have to go it alone.
 Enlist the help of a realtor who is knowledgeable about your area and can assist you in locating the dream home that meets your needs.
 Since the goal is to simplify your life, consider locations in relation to hospitals, grocery stores, and other essential locations that you frequent.

-When purchasing a new home, you first need to figure out what you can afford (homes in Bellevue have been selling for $903,500 on average).
+When purchasing a new home, you first need to figure out what you can afford (homes in Bellevue have been selling for $987,600 on average, as of June 2020).
 Then, you’ll have to shop around for a mortgage and research which types of loans you may qualify for.
 If you’re a veteran with at least 181 days of service, you may be eligible for a VA loan.
 VA loans offer more favorable terms, such as no down payment and lower interest rates.

 Lighten Your Load